Red Devils (supporters club): Origin

 The club was established as the "Great Hankuk Supporters Club" in December, 1995.
-The current name, "Red Devils", comes from a term coined by the international media in 1983 when the Korean youth team reached the semi-final of the 1983 FIFA World Youth Championship.
-Because the national football team's official jersey color is red, the media dubbed both the team and supporting fans "Red Furies", and it was translated as "Red Devils" in Korean.
+The current name, "Red Devils", It is said to have been coined by the international media in 1983 when the Korean youth team reached the semi-final of the 1983 FIFA World Youth Championship.
+Because the national football team's official jersey color is red, the international media dubbed South Korea U-20 "Red Furies", and it was translated as "Red Devils" in Korean.
+(Although original articles containing "Red Furies" were never found until now.)
 The name was selected in 1997 as the official name of the organization.